-After all three men put the pieces in the building, they buried it with some more clothes.
+Getting all the pieces in the building, they buried them with some more clothes.

-"You'll stay here and guard this place newbie," said Erwin, punching Lel in the shoulder playfully.
+"You'll stay here and guard this place newbie," said Erwin punching Lel in the shoulder in a light-hearted manner.

 "Come on."
 Lel tilted his head back and bit his lower lip.

 "Only following orders.
 Don’t worry, I’ll make sure ya get into action real soon."